Skip to main content

 The Robots Are Coming

 In a recent survey conducted by the British Council, teachers were asked if they agreed with the statement “AI and automated translation will eventually make learning languages unnecessary.”
 Reassuringly, a significant majority disagreed.
-Teachers' jobs seem safe for now, although some private schools may have seen a drop in the number of students recently, probably due to the economic climate.
+Teachers' jobs seem safe for now, although some private schools in Europe may have seen a drop in the number of students of late, probably due to the economic climate.
 The way I see it, AI offers more opportunities to improve speaking and writing, in addition to what a flesh-and-blood teacher does.
 Furthermore, teachers can use it to create lesson plans and materials, saving precious time.
 Almost a quarter of teachers surveyed said that they didn't use any AI tools, however.

 “Kids are using it to write their homework,” is one complaint that often crops up.
 The fact that someone can spot an AI-generated piece of writing is great, but not so good for the student who consequently fails the assignment.
 There are tools available which can scan a text in order to verify whether it was written by AI; the jury is still out as to just how effective they are, and as time goes on and the technology advances, I wonder if there will come a point when it will be impossible to distinguish between a person's writing and that of a machine.
 Indeed, we might have already reached that stage.
 I use Google to translate texts and I'm blown away by the results.
 I don't entirely trust its translations, though, which is where human knowledge steps in – somebody has to check everything to make sure.